Income Tax FAQs

 Q. I am a Loudonville resident and work in an area with no municipal tax.
 How often must I file with Loudonville?
 You must file an annual tax return by April 15th of each year.
-As part of your annual tax return, a Declaration of Estimated Tax may be required when your tax liability to the Village of Loudonville exceeds one hundred dollars ($100.00).
+As part of your annual tax return, a Declaration of Estimated Tax may be required when your tax liability to the Village of Loudonville exceeds two hundred dollars ($200.00).
 The first estimate should be paid with the annual tax return.
-Subsequent payments are due June 30th, September 30, and December 31st of the current year.
+Subsequent payments are due June 15th, September 15th, and January 15th.

 Q. Is it possible to amend my estimate during the year?
 Yes.
 On the reminder notices sent for the second, third and fourth quarters, you may write in above the current declaration the amended amount.
 Please clearly mark the form as to the amount to be amended.

 Q. Is there an age limit for individuals subject to Loudonville Income Tax?
 Yes, all individuals under sixteen years of age are exempt from the Village of Loudonville Income tax and are eligible for a refund of municipal tax withheld.
 There is no upper age limit.

 Q. If I lived in Loudonville for a portion of the year or turned sixteen during the year, do I still need to file?
 Yes, but you will only be responsible to pay taxes on income earned during the time you either lived in Loudonville or turned sixteen.